Last Updated on 10th November 2021 by Mike@bitaboutbritain

 The concept of rescuing buildings appeals to me – though you might justifiably claim that this is indicative of a civilisation with few serious problems and too much time and money on its hands.
 Dismissing that argument as one that is far too serious for today, the idea that you could dismantle and move an entire building to somewhere safer strikes me as one of those brilliant notions that border on genius – like traffic lights or roundabouts.
 It’s not new in Britain – and I have seen a church that was moved by people pushing it on rollers in the United States – but the man behind the Weald and Downland Open Air Museum was a gentleman called Roy Armstrong (1902-1993).
 Just ponder, for a minute, the huge leap from being appalled at the destruction of medieval buildings to the stage where you have enough land, resources and a plan supported by other people to do something about it.
 He must have been a remarkable chap.

 In any event, the museum was established in 1970 and the rest, with pun intended, is history.
-You should pop along to visit the Weald and Downland Open Air Museum (I’m not getting paid for this, honestly) – and for more information there’s a link to the Weald and Downland Museum website from their directory listing on A Bit About Britain.
+You should pop along to visit the Weald and Downland Open Air Museum (I’m not getting paid for this, honestly).
+For more information, here’s a link to the Weald and Downland Museum website – and you’ll find more places to visit from the listings on A Bit About Britain.